Northville, MI USA

 Mary: Well prior to the playground we really didn't have a place for our students to go outside and play.

 Mary voiceover: Since we've installed the playground this it's full all the time like students are able to do physical therapy out here, work on gross motor skills developing their sensory systems and we're able to use it as a teaching tool as well as a recreational tool.

 [video: camera focuses on a young boy in a stroller and group of adults as they rock back and forth on the sway fun.
 A young boy shoots down the roller slide.
 A girl slowly walks to spin the Omni spinner as a group of kids ride.
 Camera switch to a large group of parents and kids riding on the sway fun.
 A boy spins slowly on the stand-up spinner.
 A boy sits on the edge of the Omni spinner waving his hands back and forth.
-A close up of a girl in a stroller with a woman kneeling down next to her at the chime panel.
+A close-up of a girl in a stroller with a woman kneels next to her at the chime panel.
 Camera angle switches to the same side as the young girl and women playing with the chime panel.
 The girl extends her hand out to play the chimes on the panel.
 Camera switches to the back side of the panel as the girl can be seen through the chimes and playing them.
 Camera back to Mary speaking to the camera.]

 Mary: A lot of our occupational therapists and physical therapists can use the playground.

 Mary voiceover: Either you know stepping skills or the climbing of stairs managing uneven terrain just developing some of the gross motor skills that they need assistance with.

 [video: a girl’s feet in flip flops steps through the holes in the cascade climber.
 Two girls run to the stairs of the playground and rush up them together.
 Two boys go down the roller slide.
 A boy spins himself on